AllinOneAI/TheRavenTest/README.md

 However, i believe you are here for my source code.
 So...

+## Project Description
+The project is written in JavaScript with Vue.js as front-end framework and with ethers.js as framework for contract interaction.

 ## Project Setup
 Firstly, you should install all dependencies with npm.
 ```sh